Multifamily Rezone Project

 To make it easier to find this information, we've updated the navigation guide (PDF).

-If you would like to volunteer your property to be up-zoned for by-right multifamily development as part of the Multifamily Rezone project, please complete our online application.
-If you have questions, please contact Michael Richardson, Supervising Planner.
+If you would like to volunteer your property to be up-zoned for by-right multifamily development as part of the Multifamily Rezone project, please contact Michael Richardson, Supervising Planner.

 How will property be up-zoned?